 We must listen deeply, bear witness, honor everyone, and choose our actions wisely and courageously.

-Do not worry if the Right Action is not yet clear to you.
+Do not worry if the Right Action is not always clear to you.

-Wait in the unknowing with mindfulness and a clear heart.
+Wait in the unknowing with mindfulness, and trust your heart.

-Soon the right time will come and you will know to stand up.
+Soon you will know where you must stand up.

 I will meet you there.